-AMBER, the near-infrared/red focal instrument of the VLTI, operates in the bands J, H, and, K (ie 1.0 to 2.4 μm).
-The instrument has been designed to be used with two or three beams, allowing to measure the closure phase.
+AMBER is the near-infrared spectro-interferometric instrument of the VLT interferometer.
+It operates in the H and K band (i.e. 1.6 to 2.4 μm).
+The instrument was designed to combine coherently three telescopic beams, allowing to measure visibilities and closure phases.
 Its angular resolution is set by the maximum separation of the telescopes and the field of view of the instrument.
-In a nutshell, AMBER is able to resolve features between2mas (milli-arcsecond) and 50mas with the UTs, and between 2mas and 140 mas with the ATs.
+AMBER is able to resolve features between 2mas (milli-arcsecond) and 50 mas either with the UTs, or with the ATs.

-AMBER is used with an external fringe tracker FINITO.
-On the UTs it is possible to reach H=7.
-On the AT's, the limiting magnitude is H=5.
+AMBER can be used with the external fringe tracker FINITO.
+On the UTs it is possible to reach 9th magnitude in K in the best conditions and in low spectral resolution.
+On the AT's, the limiting magnitude is K=6.5.
 The complete pre-requisites for AMBER service observations and the most magnitude limits can be found on the instrument description page.

 Publications based on data obtained with the AMBER instrument should quote the following reference paper: